Augmentations and link group representations: Augmentation representation

 \section{Augmentation representation}

 The goal of this section is to construct the augmentation representation.
 It is a link group representation associated to an augmentation.
-We will first introduce some preliminary concepts, including the framed cord algebra and the augmentation associated to the framed cord algebra, then we construct the augmentation representation.
+We first introduce some preliminary concepts, including the framed cord algebra and its augmentations, and then construct the augmentation representation.

-We fix some conventions.
 Let $k$ be a commutative field.
 It is the ground field where we will define augmentations and group representations.
 Throughout the paper, we set $X= \bbR^3$ or $S^3$.
-Let $K$ be an oriented $r$-component link in $X$.
-We label the components as
+Let $L$ be an oriented $r$-component link in $X$.
+We label its components as

 Suppose $p:[0,1]\rightarrow X$ is a path or a loop, we write $p^{-1}$ for the reversed path:

 We denote by $p_1\cdot p_2$ the concatenation of two composable paths.
 Namely if $p_1(1) = p_2(0)$, we define